-The curriculum of this department is designed first of all to give students a thorough grounding in the core elements of the legal system—the Constitution, the Civil Code, and the Penal Code— which provide the foundation for further study in special laws and particular legal fields.
+The curriculum of this department gives students a thorough grounding in the core elements of the legal system—the Constitution, the Civil Code, and the Penal Code— which provides the foundation for further study in special laws and particular legal fields.